solidi/writing/05-deception-degenerate-ab-testing.md

 While most of the industry is attempting to figure out how to roll out and scale A/B testing to their advantage, I’d like to define how we can avoid these types of C/D tests.
 Here are a few ideas that are centered around communicating the use of live user testing.

-1. Clearly specifying an A/B testing section in a Terms of Service.
+1. Clearly specifying an A/B testing section in the Terms of Service.
 2. Publish an ethical statement and guiding principles of A/B testing.
 3. Visually indicating an A/B test is being performed with opt-out.
 The messaging would be up to the team or company to decide, but it must be clear and simple to the user.
 The boundaries of testing must be clear.